 Although not quite finalised, and with data collection tools present, the cabin feels spacious and has a utilitarian feel about it.
 Major controls are chunky as they were designed to be operated with gloves on.
 We are told that you’ll be able to wash out the cabin.
 The company smartly insulated all the ECUs and fiddly electronic bits.
 Also, there are drain plugs to remove the water – neat.

-Product vacuum
+Product Vacuum

 When Land Rover announced that it would be replacing its evergreen Defender many wondered how it could follow up such an iconic vehicle.
 The new version, we are told (as we’ve not experienced it yet) is capable off-road.
 However, it has moved into the same space as other luxury SUVs.
 There was a major vacuum left in this space.
 To illustrate, some 75 000 people have now shown interest as prospective buyers of the Ineos Grenadier.